A-Z of ATEX Concepts

 UKEX: The UK alternative to ATEX adapted as a standard post the UK leaving the European Union/BREXIT.
 During this transition EU directives were adopted into UK legislation to ensure the safe placement of equipment for potentially explosive environments.
 This meant readdressing CE quality marking to UKCA and UKEX being a part of the UKCA process.

 Vapour Density: Vapour density of a gas is given relative to that of air.
 Many gases, such as Hydrogen are lighter than air.
-Any vapour release will rise and dilute rapidly.
+Any vapour release will rise and dilute rapidly if given adequate dilution opportunities.
 When indoors, these gases will collect in the roof space.
 Where gases are heavier than air they will fall to the lowest point and fill sumps, trenches, or hollows in the ground.
 These gases can remain there long after the release has been stopped and continue to pose a danger.

 For a more in-depth understanding of the above terms, click through to read the specific articles on each subject.
 To view our wide range of ATEX certified fans you can download the literature below.